Paranoia, Schizophrenia, & Trust

 If you would like to speak privately, we offer private consultations with 1:1 phone conversations or private emails, if you prefer.

 As all of this unfolded and as we reflected on the events leading from childhood to this moment, my husband and I realized that the message of Simply Classical is relevant now more than ever.
-We also offer the above additional options of our more private Patreon page and 1:1 private consultations.

 Image: Free-Photos by Pixabay